abigailswallow/abigail-swallow/content/work/CareBot/CareBot.md

 ![Picture of my grandmother](/work/CareBot/images/annie.jpeg)

-Inspired by my grandmother Annie, Carbot's aim is to empower aging adults by facilitating medication management and fostering connections with their care team and community.
+Inspired by my grandmother Annie, Carebot's aim is to empower aging adults by facilitating medication management and fostering connections with their care team and community.
 While it's a healthcare device in terms of functionality, at its core it's about providing autonomy and connection to adults seeking to age in place.

 What began as a 1-week design sprint with the brief, **"Identify a need and design a robot to solve that need"** ended as a personal project.
 Carebot took shape over a tight 4-week timeline.
 A subsequent iteration followed 6 months later, consuming an additional 2 weeks.
 The project's primary goal wasn't the creation of functioning prototypes but rather the validation of a the concept.